Superactivation of the Asymptotic Zero-Error Classical Capacity of a Quantum Channel: Preliminaries

 We will write $\mat(\ket{\psi})$ when we wish to denote the coefficient matrix $M$ corresponding to the state $\ket{\psi}$.
 Similarly, we denote by $\mat(S)$ the matrix subspace isomorphic in this way to a subspace $S\subseteq\HS_A\otimes\HS_B$.
 In terms of these coefficient matrices, a conjugate-symmetric state is one for which $\mat(\ket{\psi})$ is Hermitian, and a subspace is conjugate-symmetric iff the corresponding matrix space is spanned by a basis of Hermitian matrices.
 Note that the \keyword{Schmidt-rank} of the state $\ket{\psi}$ is exactly the linear rank of $\mat(\ket{\psi})$. \begin{definition} We say that a bipartite state $\ket[AB]{\psi}$ is \keyword{positive-semidefinite} in a given product basis if $\mat(\ket{\psi})$ is a positive-semidefinite matrix.
 (Note that this includes the statement that $\mat(\ket{\psi})$ is Hermitian.)
 Similarly, a positive-semidefinite subspace $S_{AB}$ is one that admits a \emph{basis} whose elements are all positive-semidefinite. \end{definition} Note that it is obviously \emph{not} the case that all elements of a positive-semidefinite subspace $\mat(S_{AB})$ need themselves be positive-semidefinite, just that there exists \emph{some} set of positive-semidefinite elements that span the space.
+Indeed, the existence of even a single positive-\emph{definite} element is sufficient, as we can then make any basis positive-semidefinite by adding sufficient weight of this positive-definite element to every basis state.
+A positive-semidefinite subspace is necessarily conjugate-symmetric, by definition.